conan-io/docs/howtos/capture_version.rst

 In this example, the package created with :command:`conan create` will be called ``Hello/generated_version@user/channel``.
 Note that ``get_svn_version()`` returns ``None`` if it is not able to get the subversion data.
-This is necessary when the recipe is already in the Conan cache, and the subversion repository may not be there,.
+This is necessary when the recipe is already in the Conan cache, and the subversion repository may not be there.
 A value of ``None`` makes Conan get the version from the metadata.

 How to capture package version from text or build files